Privacy and Data Protection Statement

 You can ask us to restrict the processing of your data.
 We may send you emails with news, event information, fundraising appeals or other messages.
 If you would no longer like to receive such emails from us, please follow the “Unsubscribe” instructions at the end of each marketing email or contact us and your e-mail address will be removed from our marketing list.

-If you have any questions or queries about this Privacy and Data Protection Statement, please contact our Data Protection Lead by email at: [email protected] or write to Sunil Desai, Data Protection Lead, BHT, 144 London Road, Brighton BN1 4PH.
+If you have any questions or queries about this Privacy and Data Protection Statement, please contact our Data Protection Lead by email at: email@example.com or write to Sunil Desai, Data Protection Lead, BHT Sussex, 144 London Road, Brighton BN1 4PH.

 If we ask for your personal information for a secondary reason, such as marketing, we will ask you directly for your expressed consent.